samanahmadi04/DjangoRestFramework_OnlineShop/README.md

-# GlassesShop
- This project leverages Django Rest Framework to build APIs for an online shop.

 # Online Shop API using Django Rest Framework

 This project leverages Django Rest Framework to build APIs for an online shop.